A Malmquist-like bias in the inferred areas of diamond caustics and consequences for inferred time delays of gravitationally lensed quasars: Approximate caustic area for a power law + external shear potential

 disappears. \\ As for the shape of the caustic, according to \citet{anevans}, the ``series [for the area] are also Taylor-series expansions with respect to $\gamma$ at $\gamma = 0$.
 If we truncate the expansion of the caustic after [the first] term, the expression reduces to the equation of the tetra-cuspi-hypocycloid, or the astroid."
 We make the simplifying assumption that $\gamma << 1$, so as to simplify the expression to that of approximately an astroid.
 The area of an astroid is given by

-where $x$ is the $x$-intercept of the caustic and $y$ is the $y$-intercept (Finch et al. 2002).
-We then only consider the intercepts of the caustic in this calculation.
-On the axes, the cross term goes to zero so we can ignore it.
-We are then left with:
+where $x_c$ and $y_c$ are the $x$ and $y$ intercepts of the caustic (Finch et al. 2002).
+In what follows we consider only the intercepts of the caustic.
+Ignoring the cross term, which goes to zero on the axes, we are left with:

-On the x-axis, it is the second term that goes to zero.
-Thus the x-intercept solves the equation: giving us
+For a source at a cusp, the magnification at the corresponding point in the image plane is infinite in the direction transverse to that point's displacement from the center of the lens.
+For a cusp on the $x$-axis, the magnification is infinite in the $y$-direction.
+Hence the $1 - \partial^2 \psi/\partial y^2$ factors in equations (A3) and (A5) must be zero, giving and